Enterprise Security: Tableau vs. Power BI

 Compare Approaches to the Key Security Concerns

 Large organizations often see business users adopting the desktop versions of Tableau and Power BI before a full strategy is developed.
 Eventually, the need to share and publish reports from these visual analytics tools arises and a corporate approach and associated policies need to be established.
 For large enterprises, concerns typically center around security, fitting into the overall IT infrastructure and data audits.

-During this webinar recording, we compare and contrast the approaches to security taken by Tableau and Power BI to help you make wise choices when planning out enterprise level deployments.
+During this on-demand webinar, we compare and contrast the approaches to security taken by Tableau and Power BI to help you make wise choices when planning out enterprise level deployments.

 We dive into enterprise security related topics including

 Power BI, Tableau

 Bob leads software development and BI architecture efforts at Senturus, focusing on software and cloud architecture in the Power BI and Tableau practices.
 Before coming to Senturus, Bob was designing, building and scaling business intelligence software, reports and dashboards for use by thousands of restaurants.